These 20-Minute Instant Pot Chicken Burrito Bowls are a healthy, easy and flavourful dinner idea made with simple ingredients!

 - When complete, press cancel and do a quick release of the steam, waiting until the pressure gauge drops back down and the lid is safe to open.

 - Remove lid, stir contents well and divide among 6 bowls.
-Top with plum tomatoes, scallions and sour cream (I also sometimes add cheese, lettuce, more cilantro, avocado and whatever other veggies I have on hand).
-Serve and enjoy!
+Top with any toppings of choice then serve and enjoy!

 Comments & Reviews